saxtouri/svs/doc/setup.rst

     optional arguments:
-      -h, --help         show this help message and exit --mdx MDX          base url to the MDX server --cdb CDB          base url to the client database server --disco DISCO_URL  base url to the discovery server -b BASE            base url for the service
+      -h, --help         show this help message and exit --mdx MDX          base url to the MDX server --cdb CDB          path to the client metadata file --disco DISCO_URL  base url to the discovery server -b BASE            base url for the service
       -H HOST            host for the service